Meet Our Team

 Hector Cha BS, CHW

-As a Community Health Worker, Hector actively engages with the communities he serves, offering health education, promoting wellness, and acting as a trusted resource for individuals seeking care.
-His passion for healthcare and dedication to helping underserved populations drives him to continually advocate for better access to health services and improved outcomes for all.
+Passionate about empowering communities through education, advocacy, and support, Hector strives to ensure that healthcare services are accessible, culturally sensitive, and tailored to the unique needs of the populations he serves.
+He actively engages with the communities he works with, providing health education, promoting wellness, and serving as a trusted resource for individuals seeking care.
+His commitment to support underserved populations motivates him to keep moving toward better healthcare access and outcomes for all.

 SEAHEC Governing Board